 When is the Roth IRA contribution deadline?

-For the tax year 2020, the Roth IRA contribution deadline was extended to May 17th, 2021.
-Due to the pandemic, the IRS issued a press release extending the tax filing deadline.
-The maximum contribution to a Traditional IRA is $6,000.
+For the tax year 2021, the Roth IRA contribution deadline is April 15, 2022.
+The maximum contribution to a Traditional IRA or Roth IRA is $6,000.
 If you are 50 or older, you can make an additional $1,000 contribution.

 Who is eligible to contribute to an IRA?

 As of December 2019, there is no age limit to make contributions if you (or your spouse) have earned income, are married and filing jointly.
 Earned income includes money from wages when you work for someone or from self-employment income.